 Simulations of the physics and detector response have been developed.
-PYTHIA is used as the event generator for generic events.
-In addition a DCC event generator has been created, using the definitions of DCC described in Section 2.
-The particles so created are tracked via GEANT through the detector.
+PYTHIA is used as the event generator for generic events.4 In addition a DCC event-generator has been created, using the definitions of DCC described in Section 2.
+The particles so created are tracked via GEANT5 through the detector.
 The main sources of background (e.g. floor, beampipe, apparatus material, etc.) are included.
 While the results of the simulation agree well with early data taken with the original beampipe, later data taken after the beampipe designed for the experiment was installed in early 1995 do not agree.
 The simulation underestimates the observed background by nearly a factor two; this discrepancy remains not understood.

 Track-finding algorithms are still under development.
-At present, two different combinatorial trackers are in use.
+At present, two different combinatorial trackers are in use, and a third, which uses a track-following algorithm, is well under way.
 Separate track segments are constructed for the front eight planes and the back sixteen, with matching then performed at the position of the lead.
-As mentioned above the track-finding efficiency remains high for all but the last few percent or so of the data set.
-There are many candidate algorithms for finding $\gamma$ 's.
-Our present definition for a gamma conversion candidate is at least one track originating at the lead which points toward the luminous region.
+As mentioned above the track-finding efficiency remains high for all but the last few percent of the data set.
+There are many candidate algorithms for finding γ 's.
+Our present definition for a γ conversion candidate is at least one track originating at the lead which points toward the luminous region.
 The simulations are used to estimate the efficiency of these algorithms.
-For the $\gamma$ 's, the efficiency is about 65 percent per conversion above a gamma laboratory energy of 3 GeV; below that the efficiency drops off rapidly.
+For the γ 's, the efficiency is about 65 percent per conversion above a γ laboratory energy of 3 GeV; below that the efficiency drops off rapidly.